Bedrock-OSS/bedrock-wiki/docs/scripting/gametest-qna.md

 -   **A:** Yes!
 We have lots of tests for vanilla content right now and want to expand that to more and more over time.
 We actually ship some of the tests we have for vanilla content in our public builds (vanilla_gametest).

--   **A:** Ideally, over time, the community would also help us by using GameTest to report bugs with vanilla and we could incorporate those tests (once we fix the issue) and make sure we don't break that stuff again :slight_smile:
+-   **A:** Ideally, over time, the community would also help us by using GameTest to report bugs with vanilla and we could incorporate those tests (once we fix the issue) and make sure we don't break that stuff again 🙂

 ## Timeline